New Report Sparks Call For More Support For NZ’s Volunteer Firefighters

 “Volunteers do not receive the same level of uniform, training, fleet or equipment as their paid colleagues.
 They also receive less rehabilitation support, compensation, and health and safety cover when they are injured on duty.
 ACC does not cover mental trauma experienced by volunteer firefighters on duty, or chronic workplace illness because it is considered in law to be a leisure activity.
 That fact is astonishing and cannot continue.”

-The report, which has been released in the lead-up to National Volunteer Week (starting Sunday 16 June) can be found here: UFBA Hidden in Plain Sight media pack.pdf
+The report, which has been released in the lead-up to National Volunteer Week (starting Sunday 16 June) can be found here: UFBA Hidden in Plain Sight.pdf